usuiWind/usuiWind/README.md

 ## Objective

 My academic journey and personal development have led to me gaining an interest in cybersecurity.
-I aspire to land a role in the field.
+I aspire to land a role in the field and continue to build my skills through self-education and projects.

 ## Skills